Avedude/RoboMod/README.md

 `TOKEN = 'your token'`
 `clientid = 'your client ID'`
+`botownerid = 'your user ID'`

-Paste your bots token in TOKEN, and the client ID in clientid.
+Paste your bots token in TOKEN, the client ID in clientid, and your user ID in botownerid.
 Next, open up a terminal in your bots directory.
-RUn the following command:
+Run the following command:

 Windows:
 `py -3 -m pip install -U discord.py`